 In Luke’s case, being multi lingual is just one of the advantages of this diversity.
 With mother from Hamburg and father from London, he grew up speaking German and English at home, Spanish and Mallorcan in school and on the street.

 Luke, what was it like growing up in multi-cultural Mallorca and how has it affected your outlook on life?

 “When I was a kid it was fun with all the languages I heard and learned, changing from one to the other.
 I speak four but I didn’t really do anything to achieve that.
 I mean I didn’t struggle, it’s just how it is here, almost like I can’t take credit for it.
 (He smiles) ...but I’m glad it happened that way.
 It was the same with food, so much variety.
 My dad cooks curries and Sunday roasts, my mom does winter stews and a great cucumber dish called ‘Schmorgurken’, and I love Spanish and Mallorcan food.
-Actually, I’ve been vegan for a while now and there’s still so much choice here.
 I feel lucky with all of it, with the variety of people and cultures here on the island.
-I‘ve had a bit of everything."
+I‘ve had a bit of everything.

 Has the island itself directly influenced your creativity, your music?

 “Yes, I’m sure it has.
 It’s probably kind of cliché but I think the light here has a very positive impact over all aspects of life, certainly on the creativity.
 I actually know how much I missed it from an experience a few years ago when I left Mallorca - you know, that kind of “You don’t know what you’ve got till it’s gone”.
 When I was nineteen I went to Hamburg, you might remember...?”